matt199394/STM32-SID-PLAYER/README.txt

 - I2C controlled digital potentiometer (DS1803) to control output volume
 - voices LED (code from Nightfall Xad)

-Compile with Arduino IDE, uploaded with ST-LINK V2.
+Compile with Arduino IDE, upload with ST-LINK V2.

 SCHEMATICS for  STM32F411CE (not to scale) :